AvailLang/Avail/README.md

 own Avail modules, your AVAIL_ROOTS environment variable must at least include a module root specification for the Avail standard library, and it must also include module root specifications for your own Avail projects.

+Note that "avail-dev.bat" makes no effort to configure the environment.
+You must preconfigure the environment yourself, customize "avail-dev.bat" to suit your own needs, or use the Avail workbench to establish the module roots.
+(A lack of Windows expertise on the part of The Avail Foundation is responsible for this minimality; hopefully "avail-dev.bat" will be richer in a future release.)

 For more information on this topic, please visit this webpage: